microsoftgraph/microsoft-graph-docs-contrib/concepts/toolkit/get-started/overview.md

 <b>@microsoft/mgt</b>

 The `@microsoft/mgt` package is a wrapper package that includes all the preceding packages and re-exports them so they're available via a single package that you can install.
-This package also includes the `mgt.js` script which can be used via a CDN link.
+This package also includes the `mgt.js` script, which can be used via a CDN link.

 <b>@microsoft/mgt-react</b>